sg893052/sonic-buildimage/L2/Reserved Vlan/Reserved Vlan range.md

 - All show commands will necessarily inform the user of any vlan usage within the current reserved vlan range and urge to move the use to a different vlan.

-- There will also be be warnings and syslog message (if a vlan in the reserved range is in use) that indicate that upon a migration to a future release, all user created config within the reserved vlan range will be deleted as part of migration.
+- There will also be warnings and syslog message (if a vlan in the reserved range is in use) that indicate that upon a migration to a future release, all user created config within the reserved vlan range will be deleted as part of migration.

 - User creation of vlans in reserved range will be blocked.
 But if a vlan is in use already (as part of migrated config), additional config on that vlan will be allowed.